Mu-Gee/alx-higher_level_programming/0x00-python-hello_world/README.md

 ## Python - Hello, World
-This directory deeals with the beginning to python
+This directory deals with the beginning to python.